 This scholarship is for students who wish to pursue graduate studies in translation and/or interpretation at a recognized institution.
 Awards vary.

 Recipients of a James Madison Fellowship are required to teach American history, American government, or social studies in grades 7-12 for a minimum of one year for each academic year of graduate assistance they receive.
 Applicants must be U.S. citizens or U.S. nationals.
-The Foundation must receive applications by March 1, 2006.
-For more information, contact Dr. Kathryn West, firstname.lastname@example.org this semester, or Dr. Catherine Sutton, email@example.com next semester.
+For more information, please contact Dr. Kathryn West, email@example.com or Dr. Catherine Sutton, firstname.lastname@example.org.

 The United States Department of State and the Council of American Overseas Research Centers (CAORC) are pleased to announce the availability of scholarships for intensive overseas summer study in critical-need languages such as Arabic, Bangla, Hindi, Punjabi, Turkish and Urdu.